kumarsunny-ase/MatchDetailsAPP/README.md

 - **Security:** Employ best practices for data security to protect user data and prevent unauthorized access.

-- **Usability:** Design an intuitive user interface and user experience to make the registration process smooth and easy to understand.
+- **Usability:** Design an intuitive user interface and user experience to make the process smooth and easy to understand.

 - **Maintainability:** Write clean, modular, and well-documented code to facilitate future maintenance and updates.